 This makes it clear to everyone that, yes, this is a romance.
 You don’t need to give a lot of space to this (one sentence will do it), but it does need to be there.

-Passion between them ignites a game of temptation where jewelry is the prize.
+Passion ignites between thief and philanthropist, sparking a game of temptation where jewelry is the prize.

 Essential #4 – Make it very clear what’s going to keep them apart.